Epistemic-Me/Philosophies/README.md

-# Dialectical Strategies
+# Dialectic Strategies
-A Dialectical Strategy is like a "plug-in" for Epistemic Me that helps prompt users to examine their beliefs within a specific framework or approach to understanding them.
+A Dialectic Strategy is like a "plug-in" for Epistemic Me that helps prompt users to examine their beliefs within a specific framework or approach to understanding them.
 It enables coaches and health practioners to focus on clarifying the philosophy they want to use to help their patients and coachees achieve real outcomes - rather than the technology that might enable that change.

 *Any* practioner can easily to write a dialectic strategy for Epistemic Me.
 However, Dialectic Strategies can also be used for more advanced professional use cases.